 will shew, that it is the flesh in me that disputes it.
 You are, in spite of yourself, on the same footing as I am, unless your act be the fruit of a sect and that you make it a condition of entrance into the flock.

 But in reality, as to the care of which we speak, is it found amongst the brethren?
 It is possible that they have not known how to profit by it everywhere as they ought.
-But let us leave Mr. M. to speak on this point: &#8220;In Switzerland,&#8221; says he, &#8220;and in English towns, the lead falls to those who put themselves in the van (oi proistamenoi), very often devoted, wise, and spiritual men.&#8221; And that is so true, that in his efforts to overthrow the flocks of Switzerland, and in the directions he gives to those who may be inclined to lend a hand to him to this end, he avows that he despairs of success with regard to the large churches: &#8220;these,&#8221; says he, &#8220;are led in general by a little knot| of brethren, whose intellectual activity has enabled them to grasp these sacred theories.&#8221; Mr. M. hopes that the little churches of the villages| will be less sheltered from his efforts.
+But let us leave Mr. M. to speak on this point: "In Switzerland," says he, "and in English towns, the lead falls to those who put themselves in the van (oi proistamenoi), very often devoted, wise, and spiritual men."
+And that is so true, that in his efforts to overthrow the flocks of Switzerland, and in the directions he gives to those who may be inclined to lend a hand to him to this end, he avows that he despairs of success with regard to the large churches: "these," says he, "are led in general by a little knot¦ of brethren, whose intellectual activity has enabled them to grasp these sacred theories."
+Mr. M. hopes that the little churches of the villages¦ will be less sheltered from his efforts.

-I say nothing of all this part of Mr. M.&#8217;s tract, because I do not think that there is one single spiritual soul who does not judge its spirit.
+I say nothing of all this part of Mr. M.'s tract, because I do not think that there is one single spiritual soul who does not judge its spirit.
 One can pardon and pray for the author.
-If there be any spiritual energy, people will be secured from all his attempts*;* if there be none, one is always, alas! the prey of such attacks.
+If there be any spiritual energy, people will be secured from all his attempts; if there be none, one is always, alas! the prey of such attacks.
 At least there is straightforwardness in warning us of what he desires to do.
 Whether it is God who has forced him to this or whether it be irritation, this is certain, that God intended to warn the brethren of it.

-Mr. M. finds fault with us, because in the British Isles the guidance of the country assemblies is almost always in the hands of some great or small landowner in the neighbourhood.| This is a thing I was ignorant of up to this moment; and yet I have been there more than he has.
+Mr. M. finds fault with us, because in the British Isles the guidance of the country assemblies is almost always in the hands of some great or small landowner in the neighbourhood.¦ Thus is a thing I was ignorant of up to this moment; and yet I have been there more than he has.
 That might easily happen.
 I can assure my reader that I have thought of it, and that I cannot remember one single example of that which Mr. M. says is nearly always the case, without bringing forward a single instance: and yet I know the work pretty well.
 For my part, I think that brethren might, or at least that the grace

-| Page 131.
+¦ Page 131.

-| It is singular that he proposes to them to remain thus.
+¦ It is singular that he proposes to them to remain thus.
 Page 132.

-| Page 78.
+¦ Page 78.

 {157}